 Two dollars going once…going twice…sold to the highest bidder!

 Hey there!
 You might have guessed it, but in this video, we’re going to be discussing real-time bidding in advertising.
-What exactly is real-time bidding, and how does it work?
+What is real-time bidding?
+How does real-time bidding work?

 Keep watching to find out.